-They also conducted talent scouting through their A&R division (artists and repertoire) in order to find, sign, and develop new talent.
+The services that were provided included manufacturing, distribution, publishing, marketing, legal services, etc. They also conducted talent scouting through their A&R division (artists and repertoire) to find, sign, and develop new talent.

-The first major music groups were established between 1929-1958, and throughout the years have merged to capture global market share in upwards of 65-70%, according to AIM (Associate of Independent Music).
+The first major music groups were established between 1929-1958, and throughout the years, have merged to capture global market share in upwards of 65-70%, according to AIM (Associate of Independent Music).

 - Warner Music Group

 - Universal Music Group

 Throughout the preceding century, leading into the new millennium, the drawbacks of signing to a major label began to outweigh the benefits.